Kelley & Associates Celebrates a Big Anniversary in Building Memphis Brands

 2016 - MicroPort Orthopedics

 We developed MicroPort Orthopedics’ patient education campaign featuring Terry Bradshaw, who underwent a total knee replacement with MicroPort’s EvolutionMP Knee System.
-Campaign creative appeared in brochures, videos, posters, print ads and social media that ran across the country.
+Campaign creative included a website, MyNewKnee.com, which included a physician locator tool — as well as brochures, videos, posters, print ads and social media that ran across the country.

 2018 - City of Germantown

-We implemented the “Recycle the Right Way” awareness campaign to help Germantown residents recycle responsibly.
-We even hired “Feet on the Street” to lead a 10-week curbside education program, who tagged recycling carts with either “Superstar” or “Oops” reminders about what belongs inside.
+“Recycle the Right Way,” K&A’s awareness campaign to help Germantown residents recycle responsibly, featured an award-winning animated video.
+The agency also hired “Feet on the Street” to lead a 10-week curbside education program, who tagged recycling carts with either “Superstar” or “Oops” reminders about what belongs inside.